By Manik Sharma Dec. 27, 2019

 Photo by Amal KS/Hindustan Times via Getty Images

 Grover is proof that in times of great distress, poets emerge in people.
 Perhaps it is the urge to speak and be heard in a different language against the systemic structures that cease to perform basic functions like connecting administrators to the public they govern.
-For instance, in Assam, where the NRC has already cast its divisive, farcical dice, Miyah poetry has surfaced as a tool to voice both dissent and communicate the disenfranchisement of Bengali-speaking Muslims of the region.
-In July this year, a number of poets were booked for sharing anti-NRC poems.
+For instance, in Assam, where the NRC has already cast its divisive, farcical dice, Miyah poetry surfaced as a tool to voice both dissent and communicate the disenfranchisement of Bengali-speaking Muslims of the region.
+In July 2019, a number of poets were booked for sharing anti-NRC poems.
 In 2016, the movement began with schoolteacher Hafiz Ahmed’s poem “Write down I am a Miya” which goes:

 I am a Miya